mirage1129/lani_site/README.md

 			- NOTE:In step 4, choose option 2, Redirect.
 This will provide automatic redirects to HTTPS on the production server we're creating in this tutorial.
 			- NOTE: After you are done with this guide, change Cloudflare's Crypto SSL setting to Full
 	c.
 Automate deployment
 		i.
-Install Elixir/Phoenix on server, configure SSH, and Create test project (do steps 2-4 - refer to note below)
+Install Elixir/Phoenix on server, configure SSH, and create test project (do steps 2-4 - refer to note below)
 			- https://www.digitalocean.com/community/tutorials/how-to-automate-elixir-phoenix-deployment-with-distillery-and-edeliver-on-ubuntu-16-04
 			- NOTE: In step 4, replace `mix phx.new --no-ecto --no-brunch myproject` with `mix phx.new myproject` ii.
 Install Nodejs and Postgres (do steps 6 & 7 - refer to note below)